16francej/16francej.github.io/_posts/2017-8-3-CircleSwiper:-A-Game-for-iOS.md

 ### Learnings
 I learned how to use Xcode and Swift for this project which was initially difficult, but one of the biggest things I learned about through this project was the MVC design pattern.
 This made it really easy for me to seperate the different components of my program, and will make it easy for me to add onto the project if I want to come back to it in the future.

+The code for this project can be found at https://github.com/16francej/CircleSwiper